artmg/lubuild/help/configure/Windows.md

 	* check task manager
 * Run the tests

+Note that different commentators have split opinions on whether this closed source executable that doesn't show positive on most antivirus but DOES send data (detail undisclosed) to its developer is really malware or not.
+Consider this before using on secure systems, especially if you are not planning a final re-install before use.

 ### Issue - bonjour not visible

 Printers and Spotify devices broadcasting via bonjour are not picked up by Windows 10 PC